google/oss-fuzz/README.md

 *Project Status*: The project currently is in early stage.
 We focus on libFuzzer first.
 Documentation and smoothing the process is our main priority.

-Please open new issues for any kind of questions or feedback.
+[Open new issue](https://github.com/google/oss-fuzz/issues/new) for questions or feedback.

 ## Documentation